Tony Pastor: Later career

 In 1874, Pastor moved his company a few blocks to take over Michael Bennett Leavitt's former theater at 585 Broadway.
 The theater district was moving uptown to Union Square, however, and in 1881 Pastor took a lease on the former Germania Theatre on 14th Street in the same building that housed Tammany Hall.
 He alternated his theater's presentations between operettas and family-oriented variety shows, creating what became known as vaudeville.
 Vaudeville was popular with the masses from the 1880s to the 1910s.
 Pastor wanted to capture a mass audience by bringing family entertainment to the middle class.
 In order to do this, Pastor sought out to make vaudeville "respectable".
 He did not sell liquor in his theatre and required a level of decency to his performances which encouraged women and families to attend.

-His theater featured performers such as Ben Harney presenting a new style called "ragtime" as well as other up-and-coming talents such as Weber and Fields, George M. Cohan, Sophie Tucker, Lillian Russell, Buster Keaton, Gus Edwards, Ella Wesner, Eva Tanguay, Blossom Seeley, Benny Fields, May Irwin and Eddie Leonard.
+His theater featured performers such as Ben Harney presenting a new style called "ragtime" as well as other up-and-coming talents such as Weber and Fields, Al Jolson, George M. Cohan, Sophie Tucker, Lillian Russell, Buster Keaton, Gus Edwards, Chauncey Olcott, Ella Wesner, Eva Tanguay, Blossom Seeley, W.C.
+Fields, May Irwin and Eddie Leonard.
 Harry S. Sanderson was his business manager from 1878 until 1908.
 The business records from this period are available to researchers.

 In the musical Hello, Dolly!, the song "Put On Your Sunday Clothes" includes the line, "We'll join the Astors at Tony Pastor's".
 It also references seeing "the shows at Delmonico's", which suggests that the character does not really know about upper-class social life in New York.